A Conversation with Susan Gaire About the Tapestry Interest Group at Local Cloth

 Kathleen Lewis passed this project beginning to Martha Brandon. cotton, photo-transfer to fabric images.

-Kathleen started the project by creating a backround in linen with added photos transferred to fabric and the center in a dark color.
+Kathleen Lewis started the project by creating a linen background with photos transferred onto fabric and a dark-colored center.

-Martha Brandon had to think awhile about what her contribution might be!
-She followed Kathleen Lewis’s start brilliantly.
+Martha Brandon had to think awhile about what her contribution might be, but she followed Kathleen Lewis’s beginning brilliantly.

-Martha Brandon’s contribution centered on the top of the piece: cards from Local Cloth vendors who lost inventory during Helene: thread, weaving, surface design, photo-transfer.
+Martha Brandon’s contribution centered on the top of the piece: cards from Local Cloth vendors who lost inventory during Hurricane Helene, along with elements of thread, weaving, surface design, and photo transfer.

 List of participants: